t-mart/ispee/README.md

    docker compose up --detach --build --always-recreate-deps
    ```

-4. Head to the dashboard at <http://localhost:3000/d/internet-performance/internet-performance>.
+4. Head to the dashboard at <http://localhost:3000/d/internet-performance/internet-performance>
+   *(and the modem dashboard at <http://localhost:3000/d/modem-info/modem-info>)*.

    The dashboard may initially show "No Data" because the first metrics are making their way to
    Grafana.
 Just wait and/or reload the page.
 "No Data" may continue to show for the Failure graphs,